 Family: The Heart of the Beets Empire

-Their children Monica, Kevin, and Michael all work inside the family business.
-Tony built this empire with the intention of passing it on, and each of his kids now carries real responsibility.
+Behind every big decision Tony makes, his family is the foundation.
+He built this empire with the intention of passing it on, and each member of the Beets family now carries real responsibility within the operation.

 Kevin Beets